emqx/cloud-docs/en_US/faq/normal_b.md

 3. Once the DNS resolution has taken effect, you can connect to the mqtt service via mqtt.abc.com.

 ## How to set up NAT gateway configuration?
-NAT is only supported for **Professional plan**, please submit a ticket to get in touch with us.
+NAT is only supported for **Professional plan**.
+You can enable NAT gateway in Valued-Added Service.

 ## Will cluster scaling affect the device connectivity?